Sophia Jani is a composer of contemporary classical music.

 “Some of it reminds me of minimal music, the repetitions, the different layers that build up little by little, but she doesn’t hide behind them, she uses these techniques to express her own ideas.
 I find it wonderful how carefully she goes about it.
 When she’s onto an idea, she doesn’t just grab it, but approaches it carefully and gives the idea time to blossom.” – Tuula Simon, WDR 3, “3 von jetzt” (“3 of now”)

-In addition to Jani’s work as a composer, she’s passionate about building a diverse and international community of artists that open-mindedly addresses the challenges notated music faces in the 21st century.
-To that end, she is one of the founders and artistic directors of “Feet Become Ears”, which is a brand-new concert series that commissions, presents, and celebrates contemporary chamber music.
+Sophia Jani is the 2023-2025 Composer-in-Residence with the Dallas Symphony Orchestra, and was the 2023 Musical Artist in Residence of the Arvo Pärt Centre, as well as the recipient of the APC Residency Fellowship.
+In addition to her work as a composer, Jani is passionate about building a diverse and international community of artists that open-mindedly addresses the challenges notated music faces in the 21st century.
+To that end, she is one of the founders and artistic directors of “Feet Become Ears”, which is a platform that commissions, presents, and celebrates contemporary chamber music.